wnk4242/wnk4242.github.io/_pages/research.md

 - **Credibility of research findings in educational psychology**

 Statistical power plays a key role in ensuring the reliability, precision, and replicability of effect size estimation.
 In psychology, the average power is distressingly low—estimated at 36% with only 8% of studies deemed adequately powered.
-The impact of such issues on educational psychology has not received the attention it deserves.
-I am currently researching the credibility of meta-analyses published in five leading educational psychology journals between 2012 and 2022.
-The median power of the studies included in SMD-based meta-analyses was estimated to be 31%, indicating that most of the experiment-based studies were inadequately powered.
+Meta-analyses synthesizing underpowered studies risk high false positive rates and inflated effect sizes.
+This study examines the credibility of meta-analyses published in five leading educational psychology journals by evaluating their median retrospective power.
+The median retrospective power of the studies included in SMD-based meta-analyses was estimated to be 31%, indicating that most of the experiment-based studies were inadequately powered.
+The following table shows the median retrospective power of a few selected meta-analyses included in the study.
+The investigated effects with a MRP larger than .5 are more likely to be true (i.e., non-spurious).
 | Educational Psychology Effect                                                                 | Median Retrospective Power |
 |-----------------------------------------------------------------------------------------------|-----------------------------|
 | Activity-related Achievement Emotions                                                         | 0.94                        |